NULIAE/nul_census_custom/docs/autopopulate.md

 based on the id in the url

 ### Finding the Matching Affiliate CEO
-Defaults to the current user but one can change it using the CEO field I think this should be permissioned
+Defaults to the current user

 ### Finding the Matching Email, Phone, Addresses
 Looks for a Email, Phone or Address for the contact of Location Type Main and picks the first one